Paulo Evaristo Arns: Brazilian dictatorship

 A military government ruled Brazil from 1964 to 1985.
 Arns' tireless campaigning against that government's human rights abuses made him a popular figure in Brazil.
 During the dictatorship he visited political prisoners and spoke out against the abuses of the military.
 Not long after Arns became Archbishop, police raided the home of a young priest and arrested him for organizing a campaign for increased wages for workers.
 When Arns was denied access to the imprisoned priest, he denounced the arrest on the Archdiocese's radio station and in its newspaper.
 He had a description of the priest's arrest and torture posted at the door of every church.
 The Latin American correspondent for the National Catholic Reporter described this as the beginning of "an open war between the archdiocese and the military."
 While his colleague Archbishop Helder Camara of Olinda and Recife had long played a direct role in politics, Arns opposed the regime while maintaining an apolitical posture, but with an uncompromising criticism that belied his short time as archbishop and his scholarly background.

 Arns initiated a years-long campaign against torture and made it a priority pursued by the Brazilian Conference of Bishops.
 In 1975 the regime's censors at times restricted Arns's ability to protest by refusing permission to print his views in the archdiocesan weekly newspaper, O São Paulo.
 He had written: "Even last week, a number of cases of torture took place in São Paulo.
 A number of persons were arrested, hooded and are kept incommunicado for a long time....
 Systematic torture has been instituted in Brazil with modern techniques to obtain confessions from ordinary as well as political prisoners."
 Authorities did not allow the archdiocesan radio station to broadcast for a year.
 When authorities called the death of journalist Vladimir Herzog in prison a suicide, Arns led an ecumenical memorial service and characterized Herzog's death differently, saying "Those who stain their hands with blood are damned.
 Thou shalt not kill."
 A message the next week read in all the churches of the archdiocese said: "It is not lawful during interrogation of suspects to use methods of physical, psychological or moral torture, above all when taken to the limits of mutilation and even to death, as has been happening."

-Arns supported the underground effort to document torture in Barzil's prison that, when smuggled out of the country, was published years later as Brasil: Nunca Mais (Brazil: Never Again) in 1985.
+Arns supported the underground effort to document torture in Brazil's prisons that, when smuggled out of the country, was published years later as Brasil: Nunca Mais (Brazil: Never Again) in 1985.
 It used trial transcripts as evidence of the torture of political prisoners, including names and dates and detailed descriptions of methods and equipment.
 A voluminous investigative document that chronicled the military government’s torture of political opponents, it was compiled largely in secret and used military trial transcripts to build its case.